cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Reformat_Basepaws_WGS2_and_Combine/precisionFDA-Sharing_and_Analysis/README.md

 pfda upload-file --key $KEY --file $R1 pfda upload-file --key $KEY --file $R2
 ```

+Those large uploads were also not successfull.  *However, with the kind assistance of precisionFDA/DNAnexus staff, a group was created to import my files and proceed with analysis for the newer samples.*  **So, that was very helpful in being able to provide the full set of files above to others through precisionFDA!**

 **3)** For new samples, any Basepaws reads in a format similar to Bastu's 2022 sample will need to be reformatted.